luca-mainardi/Chess-Game/README.md

-Chess project in C++ for Programming Lab course:
+Chess project in C++ for Programming Lab course (INP8084324), University of Padova:

 Console commands: